 The farm is a small 5 hectare farm in the building stages in the Yukon shared by 2 partners.
 Currently there are pigs, chickens, ducks and turkeys and a small garden.
 We are in the process of starting to build an insulated greenhouse and several other smaller buildings made from primarily natural materials such as logs, stone and straw bales.
 We are looking for help on some of these projects as well as help to look after the animals and small garden and fruit trees, as well as move things around and tidy up the property.
 We would also like help with preparing meals and cleaning up.
-People with building experience would be an asset, but I am more interested in an eagerness to learn and participate.
+People with building experience would be an asset, but we are more interested in an eagerness to learn and participate.

 Right now there is a small straw bale cabin that we share and we have a camper trailer for guests or helpers to stay in and there are some beautiful spots for tenting as well.
 The farm is close to Lake Laberge and about 30 minutes from Whitehorse.
 The cabin is a bit rustic but funky and comfortable and there is an outhouse and no running water.
-There is solar power and internet but they are a bit limited, especially as the days become shorter into the fall and winter.
+There is solar power and internet but they are a both limited, especially as the days become shorter into the fall and winter.

-Work ethic and honesty are very important and we are asking for 4-5 hours a day, 5 days a week.
+Work ethic and honesty are very important and we are asking for 5 hours a day, 5 days a week.
 We are flexible about days and times of day worked as long as people are willing to help make sure we coordinate days and feeding times so the animals are always taken care of and the plants get water.
-I am hopeful volunteers will get a lot out of the farm and the work on it, but as well the Yukon is a magical vast wilderness with many adventures to be had and I encourage people to take advantage of that as well.
+I am hopeful volunteers will get a lot out of the farm and the work on it, but as well the Yukon is a magical vast wilderness with many adventures to be had and we encourage people to take advantage of that as well.
 There is great hiking from the house and the cabin looks over the lake which is about an hour hike away.
 The Yukon has amazing hiking, mountain biking, paragliding, fishing, wildlife viewing, birding, camping, paddling, skiing....

 The welfare of the animals is very important and we try to ensure they are treated humanely with enough space and always allowed access to the outdoors whenever possible.
 They are fed organic grain sourced as close to Whitehorse as we can get, and at the moment we mill this ourselves or we soak and sprout the grain.
 Chickens are raised in mobile pens, the layers are in a yard as are the turkeys and ducks.
 The pigs are in pens with small buildings to get out of the weather.
 There are 2 dogs on the property.